 Here’s one such truth: things change rapidly for the better as well.
 Through most of March and April, as interminable rain and sub-normal temperatures stalled over the Northeastern US, the return of foliage here in southern New England moved at a snail’s pace.
 It seemed like the trees were holding their breaths as their branches grew heavier with red, yellow, and pale green buds.
 Meanwhile, the number of worldwide COVID-19 cases and fatalities ascended a mind-numbing exponential curve we’re all now familiar with.
 Beginning in early May, though, as the sun re-emerged and the mercury started to crest 70 degrees, a different sort of exponential curve came into focus: the buds were bursting open and the leaves were finally unfurling themselves.

-I began composing this essay in my head, while lying on a hammock beneath mature maple and oak trees during that initial warm spell.
-With each breeze, bud casings showered down, and it became abundantly clear to me that “coming away from the road” and apprehending the spirits need not involve setting off into deep wilderness with a machete.
+I began composing this essay in my head, while lying on a hammock beneath a mature black cherry during that initial warm spell.
+With each breeze, bud scales showered down, and it became clear to me that coming away from the road and apprehending the spirits need not involve setting off into deep wilderness with a machete.
 We don’t even need suburban nature preserves for this work.
 We can become lost in our own backyards, in the margin of woods at the edge of the road.
 And it turns out, once we leave the road, we won’t find any monsters.
 Apocalypse isn’t lying in wait for us.
-There will be blue sky, fresh foliage, and ourselves.
+There will be blue sky, new growth, and ourselves.
 We will discover we’re about as discrete from the landscape as dolphins and coyotes.